-The delivery of RSE is monitored by the PSHE/RSE Co-ordinator and the Head Teacher.
-Pupils' development in RSE is monitored by the PSHE/RSE Co-ordinator.
+The delivery of RSE is monitored by the PSHE/RSE Coordinator and the Co-Headteachers.
+Pupils' development in RSE is monitored by the PSHE/RSE Coordinator.

 The School Environment

 The school will ensure that the whole school environment reflects the values of respect for themselves and others.
 It will: